freebsd/freebsd-src/CONTRIBUTING.md

 * Each commit is suitable for direct inclusion in the FreeBSD's repository.
 * Pull Request scope must remain stable during review.
 If feedback expands scope, create a new Pull Request.
-* Rebase your chages (and update with a forced push) when incorporating review feedback, rather than using a merge commit.
+* Rebase your changes (and update with a forced push) when incorporating review feedback, rather than using a merge commit.

 #### Commit Messages